 The enduro/gravity full-suspension model is the most powerful and durable.
 The bike can endure fast climbing in the roughest terrains possible.

 The model has wider tires, and its suspension is focused mostly on the front.
 However, enduro/gravity full-suspension models are less versatile than XC full-suspension or trail bikes.

 All you need is a mountain bike, right?

 Well, no. Mountain biking is an extreme sport that can be dangerous and, in some cases, fatal.
-As a hazardous sport, mountain biking requires different accessories to make it safer to practice.
+As a hazardous sport, mountain biking for beginners requires different accessories to make it safer to practice.